anachicioreanu/QA-Automation-Framework/automated-suite/README.md

  2. Execute the following command: `npm run cy:open`
 <img src="/automated-suite/docs/dashboard-1.png" alt="Dashboard execution image" width="550"/>

-# Tests to be run:
+# Test files
-Run the following command: `cypress/e2e/*.feature`
+These can be find at : `cypress/e2e/*.feature`

-# Steps implementation
+# Steps implementation files
 Implementation details can be found at:
 `cypress/e2e/landingPage/*.steps.t`

-# Models Folder
+# Models files
 Contains all locators used for element identification on the page:
 `cypress/e2e/models/*.models.ts`